martinbudden/Protoflight/README.md

 that I, at some point, would like to tackle.
 In no particular order:

 1. Implement DMA on ESP32 (DMA currently only working on RPI Pico).
-2. Port to STM32 family of processors (this would enable use of many commercially available flight controllers).
-3. Support additional IMUs.
-4. Implement Backchannel over UDP.
+2. Implement Backchannel over UDP.
 This would allow Backchannel to be used on RPI Pico2W.
-5. Implement additional receiver protocols, including SBus and ExpressLRS.
-6. Implement DShot on ESP32 (currently only implemented for RPI Pico).
+3. Implement DShot on ESP32 (currently only implemented for RPI Pico).
-7. Implement bi-directional DShot.
-8. Implement saving preferences to flash on RPI Pico (currently only works on ESP32)
-9. Implement saving Blackbox to flash (currently only saves to SD-card)
+4. Implement saving Blackbox to flash (currently only saves to SD-card)
-10. Investigate filtering the output from the PIDs and/or the inputs to the motors.
+5. Investigate filtering the output from the PIDs and/or the inputs to the motors.
-11. Investigate new ways of handling PID integral windup.
+6. Investigate new ways of handling PID integral windup.
+7. Add On-screen display (OSD) with menu system.

 ## History of the Project